Add852/GitChatDaily/SETUP.md

 ## Production Deployment

-For production deployment:

-1. Update `NEXTAUTH_URL` to your production domain
-2. Update GitHub OAuth callback URL to production domain
-3. Set up a proper database (currently using in-memory storage)
-4. Configure environment variables on your hosting platform
-5. **AI Provider Options:**
-   - **Ollama**: Ensure Ollama is accessible from your production environment (consider Docker)
-   - **OpenRouter**: Recommended for production - no infrastructure needed, just configure API key
-   - **Gemini**: Recommended for production - no infrastructure needed, just configure API key
-6. Set up proper error monitoring and logging

-## Notes

-- Journal entries and chatbot profiles are stored in GitHub repositories (persistent storage)
-- The GitHub repository `gitchat-journal` is created automatically in your account
-- In-memory storage (`lib/storage.ts`) is used as a fallback cache only
-- All data persists across server restarts via GitHub storage

-## Production Deployment

 ### Recommended Setup

 1. **Use OpenRouter or Gemini for AI** - No infrastructure needed, just configure API key